MEMPHIS, Tenn. — The Federal Reserve Bank of St. Louis has announced the following changes to its Memphis Branch board of directors, effective Jan. 1:

 Also serving on the board are: Michael E. Cary, president and CEO of Carroll Bank and Trust in Huntingdon, Tenn.; Beverly Crossen, owner of FarmHouse Tupelo in Tupelo, Miss.; Eric D. Robertson, president of Community LIFT Corp. in Memphis; and Michael Ugwueke, president and CEO of Methodist Le Bonheur Healthcare in Memphis.

 Members of the St. Louis Fed’s board of directors and the boards of its three branches in Little Rock, Ark., Louisville, Ky., and Memphis, Tenn., are familiar with the economic and credit conditions of their respective regions.
 Their observations—along with the economic data and information gathered and analyzed by St. Louis Fed staff—help ensure that conditions of Main Street America are represented in Federal Open Market Committee deliberations in Washington, D.C.
-For a current listing of all directors, see https://www.stlouisfed.org/about-us/our-leadership/board-of-directors.
+See a current listing of our board of directors.